01 of 07

 06 of 07

 Add a Simple Loop on the Wire Ends

 Make a simple loop on each of the wire ends.
 This is the loop that you will either hang the leaf by or add a jump ring to this loop.
 Plan the size of your loop accordingly.Continue to 7 of 7 below.

 07 of 07

 Re-Shape the Leaf

 Re-shape your leaf around a round mandrel and push the two simple loops so they are aligned.
 Your leaf is done.
-You can use a hammer to lightly hammer the sides and pointy end of the leaf shape.
+You can use a hammer to lightly hammer the sides and the pointy end of the leaf shape.
 Do not hammer the loops since they will probably get bent out of shape.